bragr05/CSharp-Basics/README.md

     -   Interfaces on file `Interfaces.cs`
     -   Generics on file `Generics.cs`
 -   Libraries
-    -   Serialization and deserialization with `System.Text.Json`
+    -   Serialization and deserialization with `System.Text.Json` on file `SerializationDeserialization`